Event Server#

 Engine#

-Engine is responsible for creating Modules and coordinating event registration, executing processing sessions and backend (see Backends).
+Engine is responsible for creating Modules and executing processing sessions.

 During session processing, each module is notified with a newly created event in case it matches its subscription.
 By subscription, each module defines event type filter condition used for filtering new events that will get notified to the module.
 Processing of this event by module can result with new register events.
 Out of register events, Engine creates events and adds them to the current session.
 All modules, including the one that added that new events, are notified with new additions.
 This process continues iteratively until all modules return empty lists of new register events.
 Processing events by single module is always sequential - Engine keeps order of new events added to session so that new events are always added to the end of the queue for module notification.